nus-cs2113-AY2122S1/tp/docs/team/yeezao.md

   out what the trip index is.
 - **New Feature**: Reading from and writing to a save file using the JSON format (through serialisation/deserialisation with Google Gson).
 - **Enhancement to Feature**: Adding custom serialiser/deserialiser to Gson for LocalDate objects.
-- **Enhancement to Feature**: Ability to assist user in overwriting a corrupted save file.
+- **Enhancement to Feature**: Ability to assist user in detecting and overwriting a corrupted save file.
 - **New Feature**: Allowing users to abort a process when asked to correct an erroneous input (completed in collaboration with @joshualeeky)

 #### Contributions to User Guide: